New York Order of Protection Defense

 A “limited Order of Protection” will prevent the defendant from threatening, harassing, or intimidating a complainant.
 The parties are allowed to have contact however, and can communicate freely and even cohabitate provided there is no violation.
 If this type of order is violated, the consequences are the same as mentioned above, and charges can be brought for contempt of court.

 The duration of an Order for Protection varies.
 A temporary Order for Protection stays in place while a criminal case is ongoing and will last until the next court appearance.
 At the conclusion of a case, a judge has the option to issue an Order of Protection that will remain in effect for one year, or a permanent order, which will not expire.
 This will depend on the degree of any future threat to the complainant.

 If you are the subject of an Order for Protection, or have been charged with contempt of court for violating an order, it is imperative to your case that you secure the guidance of a qualified New York Order of Protection Lawyer right away.
-Contact the Law Offices of Elliott Adler for valuable legal guidance and a strong defense.
+Contact the Law Office of Barry C. Weiss P.C. for valuable legal guidance and a strong defense.
 We will explain your legal position and create a comprehensive defense strategy to ensure that your interests are protected.
 We will provide you with a free consultation with your first appointment.
 Contact us today at 212.785.1300.
 We service New York City including Queens, Manhattan, Staten Island, Brooklyn and the Bronx.
 We also have locations in Westchester County, and Nassau County and Suffolk County on Long Island.